bump-sh/docs/src/_guides/bump-sh-tutorials/documenting-multiple-api-versions.md

 The basic premise of deprecation for APIs is giving people a heads up that an operation is going away and is best avoided.
 This would make a new API user think twice about using that operation, or that entire version if all the operations are deprecated, and helps point them towards the new version.

-Bump.sh [eases the pain of API deprecation in several ways](_guides/technical-writing/how-our-api-docs-can-ease-the-pain-of-api-deprecation.md), with automatic changelogs showing people whats changed, highlighting deprecations in the documentation, and alerting subscribers about upcoming changes.
+Bump.sh [eases the pain of API deprecation in several ways](_guides/technical-writing/how-our-api-docs-can-ease-the-pain-of-api-deprecation.md), with automatic changelogs showing people what has changed, highlighting deprecations in the documentation, and alerting subscribers about meaningful changes.